aiolearn/Age-calculation---/readme.md

 seconds = to_seconds(day)
 ```

-And finally we display the result
+And finally we display the result:

 ```python
 print("age is %d years or " % (year), end="")